Kotelnikovekb/Window_focus/README.md

 ### Active Window Title Retrieval:
 Provides the ability to retrieve the title of the active window of the operating system.
 For Mac OS, this is the application name, and for Windows, it's the window title.
+### Debug Mode
+Enable detailed logs for troubleshooting during development.
+### Set Custom Idle Threshold
+Define the timeout period after which the user is considered inactive.

 # Plugin Installation
 ## Windows